Mircea-MMXXI/azapy/predocs/Util_readMkT.md

 * *feeder* - portable binary format for storing Arrow tables and data frames in Python and R

-In addition of the marker information the source and acquisition date and time are also saved.
+In addition of the marker information, the source and acquisition date and time are also saved.

 <a name="readMkT">